 Mary derives great pleasure from connecting with an audience through performing and has extensive experience doing so, having performed at many weddings, parties, corporate events, community and cultural festivals, charity events and fundraisers.
 One of her favourite types of performances is improvisation with live music and has had the pleasure to dance live with twice Juno-nominated Eccodek, renowned The Lemon Bucket Orkestra, nuevo-Flamenco guitarist Cuneyt, The Light of East Ensemble, the Guelph Concert Band, and with the Bhadra Collective.
 She has performed at many Bellydance shows including at the International Bellydance Conference of Canada and at the Great Lakes Bellydance Convention.
 In 2017, she was part of the Invoketress ensemble who won 1st place in the Hamilton International Bellydance Competition.
 Mary is also a regular workshop instructor at parties, events, and at the Flying Dance Festival.
-She loves introducing new people to the rich, historic world of Middle Eastern dance.

 For Mary, Bellydance is not solely a hobby or a form of exercise.
 It has become an intrinsic part of her life: artistic discovery and expression, an emotional outlet, entertaining audiences, connecting with other artists, a means of bonding with fellow dance colleagues through a shared love of the art form, a celebration of life, a continual exploration of cultures, and deep and meaningful relationships with her beloved Invoketress troupe sisters.